nilsonholger/bvs/Readme.txt

 INSTALLING:
 To set everything up, type './run --setup'.
-This will download 'libbvs' and 'bvsd' and set them up as git submodules.
+This will download the bvs library and its clients as well as set them up as git submodules.
+Furthermore you will be asked whether you want to install a list of known modules, which will also be added as git submodules.

 For more information, './run --help' will list './run's capabilities.

+WARNING: setup creates a commit (if new submodules were created), which must NEVER be pushed to a development repository, UNLESS you want to share your setup with others.
+This might break things, you have been warned.